ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

 categories: [Java]
 ---

 Java Platform Module System (JPMS) has been introduced since Java 9.
-This is simple example created using IntelliJ IDEA.
+This is a simple example created using IntelliJ IDEA.

 ![module-info](/assets/module-info.jpg)

-As shown in the above diagram, there are three modules, Application, Service and Provider
+As shown in the above diagram, there are three modules, Application, Service and Provider.

 <!--more-->

-> NOTE: Sorry about violation of module naming convention to simplify this example.
+> NOTE: Sorry about the violation of the module naming convention to simplify this example.